 Kenneth Sherwood

 Professor Sherwood

 English 121

 15 September 2003

-Advertising Analysis - Sample Essay

-Taste Selling "Taste": Sample Analysis of a Seductive Advertisement
+Fine Ad.
+Be Seduced: Analyzing the Selling of "Taste"

 The makers of alcoholic beverages conduct some of the most interesting advertising campaigns.
-Some of the most expensive and interesting advertising campaigns of recent years have been conducted by the makers of alcoholic beverages.
 Vendors sell everything from beers to clear malt beverages by associating them with good times.
-From beers to clear malt beverages, vendors sell the product by associating it with good times.
-Whether they featureconnect with attractive models on the beach or cigar-smoking buddies in a pool hall, the modest price of their products and the obvious connection between the product and the promised effect (inebriation), make it for an easy sell.
-Wine vendors importers face special complications when designing advertisements to attract buyers to their more pricey wares.
-If one customers can achieve the effect of inebriation for fifteen dollars a case of beer, why exactly would one they pay out twenty or forty dollars for a bottle containing one tenth the volume?
+Whether connected with attractive models on the beach or cigar-smoking buddies in a pool hall, the modest price of their products and the obvious connection between the product and the promised effect (inebriation) make for an easy sell.
+Wine importers face special complications when designing advertisements to attract buyers to their more pricey wares.
+If customers can achieve the effect of inebriation for fifteen dollars a case of beer, why exactly would they pay out twenty or forty dollars for a bottle containing one tenth the volume?

 The makers of a "Bordeaux" advertisement published in an August 2003 issue of the consumer magazine, The Wine Spectator, emphasize the idea of "taste"-both in the sense that wines from this region of France are flavorful, and by implying that the viewer is a person of good taste, refinement, even class.
-A carefully generated visual atmosphere, use of carefully manipulated wine glasses, and cleverly suggesting suggestive language promote the product and manipulate the viewer, while at the same time flattering "him."
+A carefully generated visual atmosphere, use of carefully manipulated wine glasses, and cleverly suggestive language promote the product and manipulate the viewer, while at the same time flattering "him."

 The Wine Spectator features articles reviewing various wines, growing regions, and vintages, as well as information on other gourmet cooking and eating.
-The magazine itself might be considered a glorified advertisement, since the buyers guide includes information aimed at conisours stocking their wine cellars.
+The magazine itself might be considered a glorified advertisement, since the buyers guide includes information aimed at connoisseurs stocking their wine cellars.
 The range of other advertisements in this issue of the magazine confirms the suspicion that the assumed audience has a good deal of disposable income.
 One notes advertisements for fine cigars, luxury and foreign automobiles, five-star vacation resorts and the like.
 Many of these products might interest both men and women, but there is no advertisement in this issue featuring a product mostly associated with women.
 Thus from the advertiser's perspective, this is a magazine for men: particularly for men with taste, or money, or perhaps who would like to be seen as having these qualities.